Web Hosting 101 – A beginner’s guide to choosing the right web host for business owners and marketers

 |Type of hosting||Per month|

-Hostinger claim to be UK’s cheapest web hosting at the speed of light.
+Hostinger claims to be UK’s cheapest web hosting at the speed of light.
 When you purchase hosting with them you get a free domain, unlimited disk and bandwidth and 24/7 customer service.
-My experience with Hostinger is that they’re amazing for the price, the customer support goes above and beyond and they really do provide 24/7 support (I’ve even had to test this at 3am!).
-They also provide a 30-day money back guarantee and in the past six months of using them, they have consistently kept their backend up-to-date with the latest cPanel updates, hardware updates and software updates.
+Hostinger are amazing for the price, the customer support goes above and beyond and they really do provide 24/7 support.
+They also provide a 30-day money-back guarantee and in the past six months of using them, they have consistently kept their backend up-to-date with the latest cPanel updates, hardware updates and software updates.